What an Agency Account Does

 How This Relates to a Power of Attorney

-An agency designation on a bank account is not the same thing as a durable financial power of attorney, though both give someone authority to act on your behalf.
-A power of attorney is a broader legal document that covers a wide range of financial decisions.
-An agency designation is specific to the account where it is set up.
+An agency designation on a bank account is not the same as a durable financial power of attorney.
+Both give someone authority to act on your behalf, but they differ in scope.